 Red Eden – The red flowers of this 7- to 10-foot (2-3 m.) climber is sure to capture the attention of anyone nearby, especially pollinators.
 Suitable for zones 6-9.

-Scentimental – The name says it all…you’ll quickly become sentimental for this beautiful Floribunda rose.
+Scentimental – The name says it all… you’ll quickly become sentimental about this beautiful Floribunda rose.
 It produces fragrant creamy white blooms splashed with burgundy.
-Gardeners in zones 5-9 can enjoy this 3- to 4 foot (1 m.) plant.
+Gardeners in zones 5-9 can enjoy this 3- to 4-foot (1 m.) plant.

 The Fairy – Great for a fairy garden theme, this smaller shrub rose only reaches about 24 inches (61 cm.).
 It’s perfect for gardens in zones 5-9 and produces soft pink blooms.

 Mellow Yellow – It may not be the drink of yesteryear but you’ll likely love it just as much.
-This soft yellow hybrid tea rose bush is a must have in the garden, requiring little maintenance with lots of eye-popping appeal.
-Nearing around 4 foot (1 m.) tall, it is suitable for growing in zones 7-9.
+This soft yellow hybrid tea rose bush is a must-have in the garden, requiring little maintenance with lots of eye-popping appeal.
+Nearing around 4 feet (1 m.) tall, it is suitable for growing in zones 7-9.

 Oh My! – Oh my is right when you add this low-maintenance hybrid tea rose to your garden.
 Featuring velvety red blooms and reaching 4 feet (1 m.), it will certainly take center stage.
 This one is hardy to zones 6-9.